Law Firm Marketing Budget: What 3,720 Firms Spend

 Knowing what the leaders spend puts your own budget in context.

 Two facts stand out.
 First, every market leader spends at least $1 million monthly.
 Second, their channel strategies vary enormously.
 Thomas J. Henry runs 91.5% traditional.
 Thompson Law runs 69% streaming.
 Both are top-five advertisers in their markets.
+These firms are part of the top 10 that control 29% of national legal ad spend.

 The channel mix matters more than the total budget.